ARF’s Stipp: We Need to Study Inattention As Well As Attention

 The promise of this measurement to move forward and be a better tool is quite important because it really gets to the hard question of what advertisers want to find out: does my ad capture attention and emotion?
 Is there going to be a positive response to my ad, because, as the ARF has shown by viewing research for fifty years, there is nothing more important than good creative for emphasizing success.

 But what happens?
-What happens much more often, and Bill Harvey made this a really good point.
-A lot of advertisers are too focused on getting this stuff cheap, and the cheapest campaign is very rarely the best campaign.
-So, let's put more emphasis on identifying the good creative and how to improve creative.
+What happens much more often, and Bill Harvey made this a really good point, is a lot of advertisers are too focused on getting this stuff cheap, and the cheapest campaign is very rarely the best campaign.
+So, let's put more emphasis on identifying good creative and improving creative.

 What's the best advice for companies and individuals who are just starting to focus more on attention measurement in advertising?